VINAY-TEJA-29/Teja-Voice-Assistant/README.md

 ├── README.md # This file
 ├── requirements.txt # Python dependencies
 └── assets/ # (Optional) Extra files like icons or screenshots
+## You can speak or type a command like:

+open google
+play music
+who is Virat Kohli
+chat: tell me a joke

 ## 🛠️ Requirements